blaine84/paper-trader/USER_GUIDE.md

 python backtest.py --export results.csv    # export to CSV
 ```
 Rule-based backtest using the same technical indicators as the Analyst.
 The Quant Researcher also runs this automatically every 3 days and feeds results into its strategy recommendations.

+The `StrategyBacktester` class (`strategy_backtester.py`) extends this for dynamic
+strategies — it evaluates a strategy's `ideal_conditions` against historical candles,
+simulates ATR-based trades, and produces a structured `BacktestReport` with trade log
+and summary statistics.
+This is the first gate in the strategy lifecycle pipeline.

 ### On-demand signal refresh (Linux/Pi only)
 ```bash